yinkalario/Quantization_symmetric_powerof2scale/README.md

 **When to use Custom:**
 - Learning quantization concepts
 - Research and experimentation
-- Custom quantization schemes
+- True power-of-2 training
 - Minimal dependencies
+- Complete control over quantization

 **When to use AIMET:**
 - Production deployment
 - Industry-standard workflows
-- Advanced quantization features
+- Comparing optimal vs power-of-2 quantization
 - Enterprise environments
+- Advanced AIMET features

 ## 🔧 What Makes This Special?